 Treat The Loan Like A Mortgage

 Homeowners paying down their mortgage know that there are several ways to pay the debt off faster.
-These include paying bi-weekly as opposed to monthly, or paying extra towards the principle each month.
-Every little bit that you can pay over and above your minimum payment helps reduce the amount of time that it will take to become totally debt free.
+These include paying bi-weekly as opposed to monthly, or paying extra towards the principal each month.
+Every little bit that you can pay over and above your minimum payment helps reduce the amount of time that it will take to become totally debt-free.

 Create A Budget

 Talk to your lenders about what amount you would need to pay to have the loan paid off in a specific amount of time or look at options for refinancing your student loans.
 5 years is usually a pretty reasonable timeframe in which to get the job done.
 You will know exactly what needs to be paid each month to get the loan paid in that time, and you can then budget accordingly.
 Having a clear end date in sight is often very motivating, and can make it easier to sacrifice on luxury items for a relatively short period of time.

 You can establish a separate account at your bank to which a percentage of your earnings are automatically transferred.
 This account should be a reinvestment type deal where your money can quickly grow.
 Once you hit a nice little lump sum, that money can then be used to pay down your principal, shaving off a huge chunk of repayment time in the process.

 Many students take on a part-time job while they are in college.
 While some of that is sure to go towards tuition and living expenses, you can also save some money that will quickly add up and make it possible for you to pay off a portion of your loan right out of the gate.
 Attending college close to home and living with your parents may not seem like the college dream, but it can help you start your career on more stable financial footing.